Max Bemis and the Painful Splits

 Max Bemis and the Painful Splits is a side project created by Say Anything's lead singer Max Bemis in September 2010.
-He has recorded six albums, titled "Max Bemis and the Painful Splits", "Max Bemis and the Painful Splits 2", "The Painful Splits Destroy", "The Painful Splits Are Multiplying", "Max Bemis and The Painful Splits Stripped Down", and "The Painful Splits Wins", respectively.
+He has recorded six albums.

 Not a solo project

 Bemis himself denied that this was an official "solo project", called it a "low-key sort of release", and expected the first CD to be the first of a series of such projects under varying band names.